zhongyuchen/snn-iir/README.md

 Move them to the appropriate path.

 ### To Use ZIP Weights
-* Download the ZIP weights by initializing and updating the `snn-iir-checkpoints` submodule;
+* Download the ZIP weights by initializing and updating the `snn-iir-checkpoints` git submodule;
     ```
     git submodule init
     git submodule update